-The experienced attorneys of The Mark Law Firm are here to guide you and help you throughout the process.
+The experienced team at The Mark Law Firm is here to guide you and help you throughout the process.

 Divorce in New Jersey usually is either contested or not contested.
 New Jersey is a no-fault state, which means you don’t have to have a reason other than “irreconcilable differences” — it doesn’t matter if your spouse has been unfaithful, committed a crime, or if there are any other traditional “grounds” for a divorce.

 First, one party files a complaint to open a court case.
 The parties then appear in court for a case management conference to discuss issues relating to the divorce process.
 The court enters a scheduling order to set dates for completion of the discovery process and schedule further court proceedings (including trial).